UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Ping, jitter, and packet loss are key metrics for diagnosing internet connection quality.

 When you run an internet speed test, you might see terms other than just download speed and ping.
-Understanding these can help you diagnose exactly why your connection feels “off.”
+Understanding these related metrics can help you diagnose exactly why your connection feels unstable, even if your provider claims you have fast service.

-Jitter measures the consistency of your ping.
-If your speed test shows high ping jitter, it means your connection’s delay is bouncing around instead of staying steady.
-Imagine you are having a conversation with someone who speaks at a steady rhythm, that is low jitter.
-Now imagine they speak three words fast, pause for five seconds, then shout the next ten words.
+Jitter measures the consistency of your latency.
+If your speed test shows high ping jitter, it means your connection’s delay is wildly bouncing around instead of staying steady.
+Imagine you are having a conversation with someone who speaks at a steady, predictable rhythm — that is low jitter.
+Now imagine they speak three words extremely fast, pause for five seconds, then shout the next ten words.
 That is high jitter.
-If your ping jumps from 20 ms to 100 ms constantly, your connection will feel stuttery and unreliable, even if the average speed looks okay.
+If your latency constantly jumps from 20 ms to 150 ms and back, your connection will feel incredibly stuttery and unreliable.

-Packet Loss is even more disruptive.
-Data travels across the internet in small units called “packets.”
-Packet loss occurs when some of these units get lost in transit and never reach their destination.
-This results in robotic, choppy audio during calls or characters disappearing entirely in games.
-For more details on broadband performance metrics, the FCC provides excellent consumer guides on what to expect from different services.
+Packet Loss is even more disruptive than high latency.
+Data travels across the internet in small digital units called packets.
+Packet loss occurs when some of these units get lost in transit and never reach their final destination.
+This results in robotic, choppy audio during conference calls or characters disappearing entirely in online games.
+For more details on broadband performance metrics, the FCC provides excellent consumer guides on what to expect from different internet services.

 5 Ways to Lower Your Ping and Reduce Lag